 Applicants seeking to pay the resident tuition rate must complete an additional residency form and submit that form with the application for admission.
 Based on the information reported on the residency form, a determination will be made regarding the applicant's intention to make North Carolina his/her place of permanent domicile.
 Students who do not qualify for resident tuition during the first year of law school may re-petition for resident status during their second and/or third years of school.
 Residency decisions will only be made in conjunction with an application for admission.
 It is not possible to have a residency determination made prior to the submission of an application.

 There are a limited number of merit- and need-based scholarships available to students.
 The law school's highest merit-based award is the Chancellors Scholarship, a renewable scholarship covering tuition and fees, that is awarded to a small number of students in each first-year class.
+Those applicants wishing to be considered for the Chancellors' Scholarship need to submit their applications by December 31, 2014.
 There is no separate scholarship application--all applicants are automatically considered for merit-based scholarships.
 When resources allow, need-based scholarships are awarded based on information reported on the FAFSA.
 Most Carolina Law students are using loans to supplement or completely cover the cost of their legal education.
 View additional information about financing your education.

 Prospective students are welcome to plan a visit.
-You may schedule an appointment to tour the building and observe a first-year class.
+You may schedule an appointment to meet with an admissions representative (and/or a financial aid representative), tour the building, and/or observe a first-year class.

 Carolina Law offers the following ten dual degree programs:

 J.D./Master of Regional Planning

 J.D./Master of Arts in Sports Administration